-These assumptions are rather mild and satisfied in many RL tasks.
-Assumption A3, for example, is satisfied, if the transition function $\cP$ is a Gaussian with continuous mean and variance (cf.~\cite{arapostathis1993discrete}).
-We delegate the proof of the following theorem to Appendix~\ref{app:theory}. \begin{thm} Consider a Saute MDP $\widetilde \cM_n$ satisfying Assumptions A1-A3 with the associated Problem~\ref{prob:saute_mdp}, then:
+Note that these assumptions are rather mild and satisfied in many RL tasks.
+For instance, the task costs are often continuous and bounded, which is enough to satisfy Assumption 1 for the reshaped costs $\widetilde c_n$.
+Similarly, compactness of the action space is typically assumed in the RL setting as well.
+Finally, Assumption A3 is satisfied, if, for example, the transition function $\cP$ is a Gaussian with continuous mean and variance (cf.~\cite{arapostathis1993discrete}).

+Under these assumptions we can prove the following results (the proof is in Appendix~\ref{app:theory}). \begin{thm} Consider a Saut\'e MDP $\widetilde \cM_n$ satisfying Assumptions A1-A3 with the associated Equation~\ref{prob:saute_mdp}, then:

 a) for any finite $n$ the Bellman equation is satisfied, i.e., there exists a function $V_n^\ast(\bms, \bmz)$ such that

 where $\bms',\bmz'\sim \widetilde p(\cdot|\bms,\bmz, \bma)$.
 Furthermore, the optimal policy solving $\widetilde \cM_n$ has the representation $\bma \sim \pi_n^\ast(\cdot | \bms, \bmz)$;